brianc/node-postgres/packages/pg/README.md

 ## Sponsorship :two_hearts:

-node-postgres's continued development has been made possible in part by generous finanical support from [the community](https://github.com/brianc/node-postgres/blob/master/SPONSORS.md).
+node-postgres's continued development has been made possible in part by generous financial support from [the community](https://github.com/brianc/node-postgres/blob/master/SPONSORS.md).

 If you or your company are benefiting from node-postgres and would like to help keep the project financially sustainable [please consider supporting](https://github.com/sponsors/brianc) its development.